tablexi/foxy_sync/README.md

 You can access any part of the [FoxyCart API](http://wiki.foxycart.com/v/1.0/api) via the ```FoxySync::Api::Messenger``` class.
 To use it create a new instance and then send it a message that corresponds to the FoxyCart API.
-All messages return an instance of ```FoxySync::Api::Response``` through which you can access FoxyCart's XML response.
+All messages return an instance of ```FoxySync::Xml::Document``` through which you can access FoxyCart's XML response.
 For Example:
 ```
     api = FoxySync::Api::Messenger.new
     reply = api.customer_get :customer_email => 'foo@bar.com'